PhantomInsights/covid-19/README.md

 | DURANGO                         |           127 |
 | COLIMA                          |            46 |

-That was really simple, let's up our game and do some table pivoting and MultiIndex calculations.
+That was really easy, let's up our game and do some table pivoting and MultiIndex calculations.

 We will start by only taking into account confirmed COVID-19 cases.